KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-RemoteCompliments by mitchelltmarino](https://github.com/mitchelltmarino/MMM-RemoteCompliments)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-3. Typo: Found `Magic Mirror` in file `MMM-RemoteCompliments.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-RemoteCompliments.js`: Replace it with `MagicMirror²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `XMLHttpRequest` in file `jquery-3.3.1.min.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `jquery-3.3.1.min.js`: Replace it with built-in fetch.
-7. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-RemoteTemperature by balassy](https://github.com/balassy/MMM-RemoteTemperature)